AliceLinux AliceLinux's (un)official documentation and devblog

 APKG_NOPROMPT skip prompt, use any value

-You can add these environment into apkg config file.
+You can add these environment variables into the apkg config file.

-apkg can work without its config file by using all default value.
-Default config path for apkg is /etc/apkg.conf.
-You can change config path by append APKG_CONF to apkg, example:
+apkg can work without its config file by using all default values.
+The default config path for apkg is /etc/apkg.conf.
+You can override the config path by appending APKG_CONF to apkg, for example:

 # APKG_CONF=/etc/apkg-local.conf apkg <args>